Awaghela/TripMuse/README.md

    Share packing + journal so everyone going on a group trip can collaborate; merge and dedupe packing lists.

 3. **Sync into itinerary tools.**
-   Push the “Trip Vibe” and “Must-do’s” into an itinerary in Wanderlog — so emotional intent and logistics live together.
+   Push the “Trip Vibe” and “Must-do’s” into an itinerary — so emotional intent and logistics live together.

 4. **Document reminders.**
    Passport validity, visa warning, vaccine proof, SIM card reminders, etc., based on destination.